iotaledger/documentation/iota-streams/0.1/channels/message-types.md

 ### ChangeKey

-`ChangeKey` messages are for informing subscribers of a new fork in the channel.
+`ChangeKey` messages are for generating a new Merkle tree of the same height as the original.

 These messages are sent by the channel author and must be linked to either an `Announce` message or another `ChangeKey` message.